lannonbr/Portfolio/blog/2019-11-04-github-actions-changelog-workflow/index.md

 ![Screenshot of Actions changelog](./changelog-screenshot.png)

-After a few sessions, I got a scheduled workflow to scrape the page, filter out tasks, send it up to a database if it is not already saved, and then rebuild the site if there are new entries.
+After a few sessions, I got a scheduled workflow to scrape the page, filter out tasks, send it to a database if it is not already saved, and then rebuild the site if there are new entries.
 I wanted to do a dive on the flow and highlight some things that made Actions fluid to work with for this use case.

 Here's some links to the workflow and action which I will reference through the article: